May 08, 2019

 First of all, rest day for the body need not be a rest day for the meal plan.
 Your rest day is meant to be a rest day from the hard work out, not a break from fueling up with the protein (building blocks of muscle).

-2. The rate of muscle growth and its recovery after the workout are determined by the availability of protein in the blood.
+The rate of muscle growth and its recovery after the workout is determined by the availability of protein in the blood.
 Protein Shakes can help take the edge off post-workout soreness and help the muscles repair themselves, which leads to greater performance and results.

-3. Consuming Protein Shake on your off days can help you preserve lean muscle mass, recover faster from exercise and ignite fat loss.
+Consuming Protein Shake on your off days can help you preserve lean muscle mass, recover faster from exercise, and ignite fat loss.